fabric8-ui/fabric8-ux/README.md

 ## Site Configuration

-The Design Tracker Template utilizes [PatternFly](https://www.patternfly.org) as the basis for the UI, which is built off of Bootstrap (3.x).
+The Design Tracker Template utilizes [PatternFly-Next](https://github.com/patternfly/patternfly-next) as the basis for the UI, which is built off of Bootstrap v4.

-- at this time, there are no plans to move the Design Tracker Template to use Bootstrap 4.x

 ### Navigation